-As of March 31, 2012, the exchange rate of the euro to the Mexican peso was $\le 1.00 = Mex$.
-Ps.
-17.16, the exchange rate of the euro to the Argentine peso was $\le 1.00 = AR$5.84$ and the exchange rate of the euro to the U.S.\$ was $\le 1.00 = U.S.$1.34$.
-As of March 31, 2012, the exchange rate of the U.S. dollar to the Mexican peso was U.S. $\ge 1.00 = Mex$.
-Ps.
-12.85 and the exchange rate of the U.S. dollar to the Argentine peso was U.S. $\ge 1.00 = AR$4.38$.
+As of March 31, 2013, the exchange rate of the euro to the Mexican peso was $\le 1.00 = 15.82$ Mex.
+Ps., the exchange rate of the euro to the Argentine peso was $\le 1.00 = 6.55$ AR\$ and the exchange rate of the euroto the U.S.\$ was $\le 1.00 = 1.28$ U.S.\$.
+As of March 31, 2013, the exchange rate of the U.S. dollar to the Mexican peso was U.S.\$1.00 = 12.35 Mex.
+Ps. and the exchange rate of the U.S. dollar to the Argentine peso was U.S.\$1.00 = 5.12 AR\$.

-In order to mitigate part of the foreign exchange risk to which we are subject, we enter into hedge agreements to cover sales for an amount approximately equivalent to 50% of projected EBITDA from our Argentine and Mexican operations on a rolling four-quarter basis.
+In order to mitigate part of the foreign exchange risk to which we are subject, in prior years we have entered into hedge agreements to cover sales for an amount approximately equivalent to 50% of projected EBITDA from our Argentine and Mexican operations on a rolling four-quarter basis.
 The hedges consist of forward purchases of foreign currency (local currency to U.S. dollar or euro, and on certain occasions, U.S. dollar to euro).
 The application of the policy takes into account our expectations of the amount of funds we expect to upstream, the amount of euro or U.S. dollar commitments we have, the currency these are denominated in, and our expectations about U.S. dollar and euro currency market movements.
-As of February 29, 2012, we had in place foreign exchange forward contracts to purchase a total of U.S.\$118.0 million in exchange for Argentine peso (U.S.\$28.0 million, U.S.\$30.0 million, U.S.\$30.0 million and U.S.\$30.0 million for each of the quarters ended March 31, 2012, June 30, 2012, September 30, 2012 and December 31, 2012, respectively).
+As of February 28, 2013, however, we had no foreign exchange forward contracts in place.

-Our Argentine peso foreign exchange forward contract that matured during 2011 amounted to a net loss of €2.2 million in 2011.
-Realized losses on the Mexican peso foreign exchange forward contract that matured during 2011 amounted to €1.0 million in 2011.
-The realized losses have been recorded as other operating revenue in our Argentine and Mexico businesses as applicable.
+Our Argentine peso foreign exchange forward contract that matured during 2012 amounted to a net loss of €3.8 million in 2012.
+We did not have any Mexican peso foreign exchange forward contracts in 2012.
+The realized losses have been recorded as other operating revenue in our Argentine business.